Five Dimensions of Service Quality in Servqual Model

 Five Dimensions of Service Quality

-The ten dimensions include Reliability, Tangibles, Responsiveness, Competence, Access, Courtesy, Communication, Credibility, Security, and Understanding.
-The five dimensions of service quality refer to the SERVQUAL Model of 5 key service dimensions: Reliability, Assurance, Tangibles, Empathy, and Responsiveness.
-The Servqual model or five service quality dimensions is also known as the Service Quality Model.
-SERVQUAL Model is a multi-dimensional research process intended to measure the gap scores between expected and perceptions of service quality of the customers based on five dimensions.
+The five dimensions of service quality are the SERVQUAL Model’s five key service dimensions: Reliability, Assurance, Tangibles, Empathy, and Responsiveness.
+The Servqual model, or five service quality dimensions, is also known as the Service Quality Model.
+SERVQUAL is the short form of service quality.
+The SERVQUAL Model is a multi-dimensional research framework intended to measure the gap between expected and perceived service quality for customers across five dimensions.

 SERVQUAL Model